 Stereotactic radiosurgery (SRS) is a procedure used to treat arteriovenous malformations (AVMs) which is a tangle of blood vessels in the brain.
 SRS also is used to treat primary and metastatic brain cancer and inoperable tumors or areas of the brain.

 SRS uses a high dose of radiation focused precisely on the AVM, minimizing damage to surrounding healthy tissue such as the brain stem, nerves and eyes, and critical brain structures.
 It is a one-day, single dose, outpatient procedure requiring only local anesthesia for placement of a head frame.

-Recovery time with SRS is quick and may be used in addition, or as an alternative, to Gamma Knife.
-It may also be used in combination with other radiation methods including whole brain radiation.
+Recovery time with SRS is quick and may be used in addition with other radiation methods including whole brain radiation.

 Patients should tell their physician if they are claustrophobic.